benmaier/netwulf/docs/about.rst

 ==================

-Netwulf is an interactive visualization tool for networkx_ Graph-objects, that allows you to produce beautiful looking network visualizations.
+Netwulf is an interactive visualization tool for networkx_ Graph-objects, that allows you to produce beautifully looking network visualizations.
 Simply input a `networkx.Graph` object, style the network in the interactive console and either download the result as a PNG or pipe the layout back to Python for further processing.
 Netwulf is fast and relies on no crude dependencies.
+It is build around the philosophy that network manipulation and preprocessing should be done programmatically, but that the efficient generation of a visually appealing network is best done interactively, without code.

 Quick example
 -------------